|Location:||University Centre at Blackburn College|

 - Planning, assessing and evaluating teaching and learning

 - Entry Requirements

 You will need 48 UCAS points and a Level 2 Qualification or GCSE at Grade 4 (Grade C) or above in both English and Maths.
 One year’s recent experience working in a primary school for at least one day each school week (30 days) to allow you to carry out a placement for one and half days a week for two years.

 Applicants who do not meet the standard entry criteria but have relevant work / life experience will be considered on an individual basis and may be invited to interview.
 You will need a clear, current DBS (Disclosure Barring Service) certificate.
 All offers are conditional and are subject to a successful interview and the signed support of the Headteacher.

 During the course you will be assessed by a variety of methods including coursework, written assignments, reports, poster presentations, electronic presentations and portfolio building.
 Additionally, there will be a series of reflective tasks to complete at your primary school placement or employment as well as a successful lesson observation in each year of your placement.

-Students receive both formal and informal feedback.
-Formal feedback is through assessments, is usually in writing and given within 3 weeks following the submission date.
+Additionally, some lecturers will provide informal feedback, for example, following an examination they may choose to work through the course work in a tutorial.
 It should be noted that feedback is part of the ongoing learning cycle which is not limited to written feedback.
 Other forms of feedback include one-to-one meetings with a personal tutor, dissertation and project supervision meetings, a lecturer responding to learner questions or responses during topic or situation discussions.